eid-sukariah/reading-notes/class-06.md

 #  Document Object Model (DOM)

+## hardest thing about writing code
+* Learning a new technology
+* Naming things
+* Testing your code
+* Debugging
+* Fixing bugs
+* Making software maintainable
+- If understanding the problem domain is the hardest part of programming and you want to
+*  make programming easier, you can do one of two things:
+* Make the problem domain easier
+* Get better at understanding the problem domain

+## what is an object?
+Objects group together a set of variables and functions to create a model of a something you would recognize from the real world.
+In an object, variables and functions take on new names.
+- variables become known as *properties*
+- functions become known as *methods*

 The Document Object Model *DOM* specifies how browsers should create a model of an HTML page and how JavaScript can access and update the contents of a web page while it is in the browser window.

 As a browser loads a web page, it creates a model of that page.
 The model is called a **DOM tree**, and it is stored in the browsers' memory.